ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 be linked to the protocol instance in which that token was initially issued.

 At a high level, the Privacy Pass architecture consists of two protocols: issuance and redemption.
-The issuance protocol runs between a Client and two network functions in the Privacy Pass architecture: Attestation and Issuance.
+The issuance protocol runs between an endpoint referred to as a Client and two functions in the Privacy Pass architecture:
+Attestation and Issuance.
 These two network functions can be implemented by the same protocol participant, but can also be implemented separately.
-The Issuer is responsible for issuing tokens in response to requests from Clients.
-The Attester is responsible for attesting to properties about the Client for which tokens are issued.
+The entity that implements Issuance, referred to as the Issuer, is responsible for issuing tokens in response to requests from Clients.
+The entity that implements Attestation, referred to as the Attester, is responsible for attesting to properties about the Client for which tokens are issued.
 The Issuer needs to be trusted by the server that later redeems the token.
 Attestation can be performed by the Issuer or by an Attester that is trusted by the Issuer.
 Clients might prefer to select different Attesters, separate from the Issuer,